Kim-Quirk/Python-Tutorial/3-trees.md

 # **Trees**

-Trres are similar to linked lists.
+Trees are similar to linked lists.
 It has nodes linked together like pointers.
 However, unlike a linked list, one tree node can connect to multiple nodes.
 Instead of being a line or a list, a tree is structured more like how you might expect a family tree to appear, with a trunk, branches, and leaves sprouting off.

 ## **Binary Trees**